-Preferential tariff treatment for products that are jointly produced in multiple countries and the unification of EPA procedures such as rules of origin in East Asia achieved by the RCEP will contribute to making rules that reflect the advanced supply chain of East Asian region.
+Preferential tariff treatment for products that are jointly produced in multiple countries and the unification of EPA procedures such as rules of origin in East Asia achieved by the RCEP will enable companies to build advanced supply chains in the East Asia region and contribute to strengthening international competitive power.
+Moreover, companies under the EPA will greatly benefit from the unification of rules for customs procedures, trade facilitation and E-Commerce, intellectual property and streamlining procedures.

-(3) CHINA-JAPAN-KOREA FTA (UNDER NEGOTIATION)
+(2) CHINA-JAPAN-KOREA FTA (UNDER NEGOTIATION)

 In the Asian-Pacific region, in which further growth is expected, the economies of China and Korea are of great importance for Japan.
 The supply chains that operate across East Asia in the manufacturing sector are extremely integrated.
 Moreover, China in particular is further increasing its importance as a tremendous growing market.
-China and Korea are responsible for 21.6 and 5.7% of Japanese exports and imports respectively.
-They are becoming the largest and the third largest trading partners for Japan respectively (according to the Trade Statistics by the Ministry of Finance 2016).
+China and Korea are responsible for 21.7 and 5.9% of Japanese exports and imports respectively.
+They are becoming the largest and the third largest trading partners for Japan respectively (according to the Trade Statistics by the Ministry of Finance 2017).